python-boltons/cc-python/README.md

 # push project to github repo
 git push -u origin master
 ```

+Now that we have pushed some code, we can cleanup our new repository a bit:

+* Add a description and tag the repository with relevant topics (at the very
+  least, tag the repo with the [python][9] and [cc-python][8] topics) by
+  clicking the little gear next to the "About" header (you may also want to
+  uncheck all boxes in the "Include in the home page" section).

 ## How to Propagate Changes to All Cookiecutter Projects